Affiliate Gear Editor

 Sizing

 A sleeping bag might not be as custom fit as a pair of jeans, but the size of the bag sure does matter.
 For starters, some sleeping bags come in men- and women-specific sizing.
 More recently, some manufacturers (like REI, for example), are creating genderless sizing.
-We like the latter setup because it helps ensure you get the right fit regardless of what the listed gender states you should.
+We like the latter setup because it helps ensure you get the right fit regardless of the advertised gender and size.
+Other brands like Western Mountaineering use different sleeping bag models in a series to denote sizing—for example, the MegaLite is wider at the shoulders than others in the ExtremeLite series.

 For camping, the size of a sleeping bag isn’t crucial, but for a backpacking sleeping bag (especially a mummy bag), it can be.
 All that said, if you are shopping for sleeping bags with gendered sizing, a safe rule of thumb is that sleeping bags designed for women tend to be shorter, narrower at the shoulders, and wider at the hips than men’s bags.
 There are also kid’s sleeping bags that are shorter, smaller, and typically cheaper.

-Most sleeping bags also come in regular and long sizes.
+Most sleeping bags also come in regular and long sizes, and maybe even short.
 Check the size chart and pick what works best for you.
-Keep in mind that smaller bags are lighter and can be warmer, so if you’re between sizes, you may want to opt for the smaller bag.
+Keep in mind that smaller bags are lighter, and if they fit you right they’ll likely insulate better, so if you’re between sizes, you may want to opt for the smaller bag.

 Why does a sleeping bag size matter?